MA Criminal Appeals Lawyer / Boston Criminal Appeals

 A criminal case doesn’t necessarily end with the verdict.
 If you’ve recently been convicted of a crime in Massachusetts, you have the right to file an appeal.
 Maybe your trial attorney failed to advise you of your immigration consequences prior to agreeing to a plea, or maybe the judge made an error that deprived you of a fair trial.
 There are many different reasons that might give rise to an appeal.

 You only have 30 days from the disposition date to file your appeal, although extensions can sometimes be granted.
 The Appeals Court, as well as the Supreme Judicial Court, has the ability to affirm or reverse your conviction, reduce the sentence, or order a new trial.
+[Certain claims may be better made outside of the appeals process, like a motion for new trial or motion to vacate your plea.
+Those claims typically go back to the trial court.]

 The Appeals Court will first review the transcript from your trial, including the arguments presented by each side.
 The Court will look for legal errors, mistakes, or oversights.
 An appeal can also be successful where that is newly discovered evidence, ineffective legal representation, or a violation of your rights.